-The obverse side of the South African Gold Krugerrand, designed by Otto Schultz, is adorned with the portrait of Paul Kruger.
+The obverse side of the South African Krugerrand coins, designed by Otto Schultz, is adorned with the portrait of Paul Kruger.
 He was the 5th president of the South African Republic from 1883 until 1900 and is remembered for his heroic leadership in the fight of the Boers against the British during the Second Boer War.
 The words "South Africa" and its native equivalent “Suid Afrika” are printed around Kruger's head.

-The reverse side of the Krugerrand coin shows South Africa’s springbok antelope galloping across the grassy savanna.
+The reverse side of the Gold Krugerrand coin shows South Africa’s springbok antelope galloping across the grassy savanna.
 The coin's actual gold content, year of mintage and the title “Krugerrand” appear along its edge.
 The image was designed by Coert Steynberg (7 January 1905 - 28 July 1982), an internationally acclaimed South African sculptor.
 It had been previously used on the South African five shilling coin.
 South African Krugerrand gold coins don't have a mintmark but some special editions display a privy mark on the reverse.

-For the 50th anniversary of the Krugerrand in 2017, all coins are adorned with a special circular privy mark on the reverse.
+For the 50th anniversary of the Krugerrand in 2017, all coins were adorned with a special circular privy mark on the reverse.
 This privy mark shows the number 50 surrounded by a circular inscription made up of the years "1967" and "2017" and the words "YEAR ANNIVERSARY".

 The 1 oz Gold Krugerrand in its proof mintage has 220 serrations along the border whereas the standard brilliant uncirculated version has only 160 serrations.
-However, the 3 smaller denominations of the Gold Krugerrand have the same number of serrations, no matter whether brilliant uncirculated or proof: 185 serrations on the 1/2 oz coin, 150 serrations on the 1/4 oz coin and 115 serrations on the 1/10 oz coin.
+However, the 3 smaller denominations of the South African Gold Krugerrand have the same number of serrations, no matter whether brilliant uncirculated or proof: 185 serrations on the 1/2 oz coin, 150 serrations on the 1/4 oz coin and 115 serrations on the 1/10 oz coin.
 The only exception to this rule is the 1977 mintage of the 1 oz Gold Krugerrand with a proof finish.
 These coins exist with 220 serrations as well as 188 serrations.